 Masala Mexicana was founded because of our passion for food and photography.
-Celia is the Chef and Co-Founder and Amit is the CEO, Co-Founder, and bold taste tester.
+Celia is the Chef and Co-Founder, Amit is the CEO, Co-Founder, and bold taste tester, and the newest addition to the team - Virat is the project manager and food critic extraordinaire.

 One day, while fantasizing about food we started thinking of all the similarities between Indian and Mexican cuisine.
 We both like our food spicy.
 We both like our food fresh.
 We both like our food full of flavor.
 And, there are already many staples in both cuisines that are quite similar.
 Have you ever noticed that when naan is cooking, it smells like flour tortillas? or that the ingredients in paratha are not that different from those in a gordita? or that kheer and arroz con leche are basically the same thing?
 So, we started thinking of Mexican recipes that could be tweaked with some Indian influences and vice-versa and, Masala Mexicana was born.